-All deals are different and are intended to be based on local circumstances and priorities.
+In Scotland, city region and growth deals are agreements between the UK Government, the Scottish Government, councils, and other partners, such as local businesses and universities.
 They are long-term programmes, with funding committed for 10-20 years.
-Eight deals worth £5.2 billion, mostly around infrastructure improvements, have been signed or agreed in principle, with four more in the pipeline.
-Examples of projects within the deals include the Glasgow Airport Access Project, life science development in Tayside, and employability and inclusive economic growth feature across all deals.
+In Scotland, eight deals worth £5.2 billion, mostly around infrastructure improvements, have been signed or agreed in principle, with four more in the pipeline.
+The first deal in Scotland was for the Glasgow City Region in August 2014.

+All deals are different and are based on local circumstances and priorities.
+Many deals focus on employability and inclusive economic growth.
+Examples of projects within the deals include the Glasgow Airport Access Project, and life science development in Tayside.

-The report finds that City Region and Growth Deals have been positive for Scotland's economy, but the government does not have a plan to measure their overall long-term success.
-The deals have enabled economic development projects across Scotland that may not otherwise have gone ahead and sparked greater collaboration between councils and their partners.
-The report found that there needs to be greater transparency over how deal projects are approved.
-It also finds that local communities have had very little involvement in deals.
+The report finds that the deals have been positive for Scotland's economy, but the government has not planned to measure their overall long-term success.
+The deals have enabled economic development projects across Scotland that may not otherwise have gone ahead.
+They have also sparked greater collaboration between councils and their partners.
+Local communities have had very little involvement in deals and there needs to be greater transparency over how projects within deals are approved.

-We will continue to monitor this significant area of capital investment, including the impact of external factors such as EU-withdrawal and the Corona outbreak.
-We have scheduled a follow-up audit after 2022 to monitor progress on the remaining deals and to see how our recommendations have been acted upon.
-We will also continue to monitor this important area through our annual audit work, and our Best Value audit work in councils.
+We will continue to monitor this significant area of capital investment, including the impact on them of EU-withdrawal and the Covid-19 outbreak.
+We plan for a follow-up audit after 2022 to monitor progress on the remaining deals and to see how councils have responded to our recommendations.
+We will also continue to monitor city deals through our annual audit and Best Value audit work in councils.